 Roasted Cauliflower with Black Olive Pangrattato is how to take roasted cauliflower to another level!
 The topping has salty kalamata olives, lemon zest, chili flakes and crispy breadcrumbs for a delicious rustic Italian side dish!
+Try it with Chicken Milanese!

 As I mentioned in my Roasted Cabbage Steaks with Mustard Vinaigrette post, I’m all about roasting vegetables–especially in the winter.
 And roasted cauliflower?
 Best.
 Thing.
 Ever.